schultek/stormberry/doc/repositories.md

 - **insert** an entry to the model table
 - **update** an entry of the model table
 - **delete** an entry of the model table

-You can get a models repository through its property accessor on the `Database` instance:
-`var userRepo = db.users;`.

 For the above example with two views `Complete` and `Reduced`, this would have the following
 methods: